YifanLu2001/MYresearch/sufarce-tension-measurement/README.txt

     8. Interact with the 'droplet' image (ONLY IF YOU CHOOSE 'SCENARIO 3' IN THE POPUPMENU): Choose a fuzzy point on the inner part aligned closely to the edge of the droplet with the popped up crosshair cursor.

     9. Interact with the 'steel rod' image (ONLY IF YOU CHOOSE 'MANUALLY' IN THE POPUPMENU): Select a point on the left and right edges respectively.
-This is used when the 2 sides of the rod is too hard for MATLAB to detect, so the 2 points chosen from the user are set to be the position of 2 sides.
+This is used when the 2 sides of the rod are too hard for MATLAB to detect, so the 2 points chosen by the user are set to be the position of 2 sides.

     * The binary edge of the droplet will be shown in the 'droplet' window.
     * The binary edge of the steel rod (only if you use 'auto') will be shown in the 'droplet' window.
     * The value of the 'surface tension coefficient' will be shown in the box.

     10. Check out if the edge of the droplet is clear without backgound noises outside of it.
         If not, or the program goes wrong for the bad cropping, restart the whole GUI.
-Make some adjustment and crop the images again until you get the clear edges in the end.
+Make some adjustments and crop the images again until you get the clear edges in the end, because the final result will only be credible when the edges are clear. (precisely detected)
-          Because the final result will only be credible when the edges are clear. (precisely detected) It's recommended to check out the cropped images in the paper for reference.
+        It's recommended to check out the cropped images in my paper for reference.